Unit VIII. Healing the Soul

 imaging in which we are taken under-ground into a river where we are cleansed,

-initiated all the rest.
-This wound is the root of your harmful emotional
+that initiated all the rest.
+This wound is the root of your harmful

-or recurrent patterns.
-Here you discover the story of your wounding,
+emotional or recurrent patterns.
+Here you discover the story of your

 All of this is unconscious and contributes to the repetition compulsions